-You’ll hear us say again and again, rest is one of the best treatments for plantar fasciitis.
+You’ll hear us say it again and again: Rest is one of the best treatments for plantar fasciitis.

 But when you’re already active or trying to lose weight, should heel pain put an automatic halt to your running or jogging routine?
 How should experienced runners handle heel pain, versus new runners?
 And what’s the best regiment of foot care for runners?

 Every case of plantar fasciitis is different.
 Some runners can “push through” mild plantar fasciitis and continue their workout routine as normal while treating the cause of the problem with orthotic inserts and icing.
-For others, running can cause additional damage to the plantar fasciitis ligament, worsening the condition, or cause such excruciating pain that even walking is incredibly difficult – and running is near impossible.
+For others, running can cause additional damage to the plantar fasciitis ligament, worsening the condition or causing such excruciating pain that even walking is incredibly difficult – and running is near impossible.

 Bouts of Plantar Fasciitis in Experienced Runners